Business consulting services

 The advantage of filing an income tax return for a nonresident non-US citizen performing services in Puerto Rico is that the individual is considered as engaged in trade or business in Puerto Rico, and as such, able to use the graduated tax rates instead of being subject to a fixed 29% tax rate.

-As of 2020, long-term capital gains are subject to a maximum rate of 15%.
+Long-term capital gains are subject to a maximum rate of 15%.
 Short-term gains (one year or less) are subject to the regular income tax rates.
 An expatriate’s exposure to income tax on capital gains is determined by their Puerto Rico tax residence status and source of capital gain.